Arch Resources (NYSE:ARCH) Shares Up 6.9%

-Several equities analysts have weighed in on ARCH shares.
-B. Riley increased their price objective on Arch Resources from $72.00 to $75.00 and gave the company a “buy” rating in a report on Wednesday, February 10th.
-Citigroup assumed coverage on Arch Resources in a report on Friday, March 5th.
-They set a “neutral” rating for the company.
-Finally, Zacks Investment Research upgraded Arch Resources from a “strong sell” rating to a “hold” rating and set a $49.00 target price on the stock in a research report on Thursday, January 7th.
-Two research analysts have rated the stock with a hold rating and two have given a buy rating to the stock.
-Arch Resources has a consensus rating of “Buy” and a consensus price target of $59.33.
+Several equities analysts have commented on the company.
+Zacks Investment Research raised Arch Resources from a “strong sell” rating to a “hold” rating and set a $49.00 price target for the company in a report on Thursday, January 7th.
+B. Riley upped their price target on Arch Resources from $72.00 to $75.00 and gave the company a “buy” rating in a report on Wednesday, February 10th.
+Finally, Citigroup assumed coverage on Arch Resources in a report on Friday, March 5th.
+They issued a “neutral” rating for the company.
+Two investment analysts have rated the stock with a hold rating and two have given a buy rating to the stock.
+The stock has an average rating of “Buy” and an average target price of $59.33.

-Arch Resources (NYSE:ARCH) last issued its quarterly earnings data on Wednesday, April 21st.
-The energy company reported ($0.40) earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of ($0.23) by ($0.17).
-Arch Resources had a negative return on equity of 19.45% and a negative net margin of 16.58%.
-The business had revenue of $357.50 million during the quarter, compared to analysts’ expectations of $332.40 million.
-During the same quarter last year, the business posted ($1.64) EPS.
-The company’s quarterly revenue was down 11.8% on a year-over-year basis.
-Research analysts expect that Arch Resources, Inc. will post -7.26 EPS for the current year.
+Arch Resources (NYSE:ARCH) last announced its quarterly earnings results on Wednesday, April 21st.
+The energy company reported ($0.40) earnings per share (EPS) for the quarter, missing the consensus estimate of ($0.23) by ($0.17).
+Arch Resources had a negative net margin of 16.58% and a negative return on equity of 19.45%.
+The firm had revenue of $357.50 million for the quarter, compared to the consensus estimate of $332.40 million.
+During the same period in the prior year, the business earned ($1.64) earnings per share.
+The company’s revenue for the quarter was down 11.8% on a year-over-year basis.
+Equities research analysts expect that Arch Resources, Inc. will post -7.26 EPS for the current year.

-In related news, Director Patrick J. Bartels, Jr. acquired 3,000 shares of Arch Resources stock in a transaction dated Friday, February 12th.
-The shares were purchased at an average cost of $45.87 per share, with a total value of $137,610.00.
-Also, VP John A. Ziegler sold 538 shares of the firm’s stock in a transaction dated Monday, March 1st.
-The shares were sold at an average price of $48.98, for a total value of $26,351.24.
-Following the transaction, the vice president now directly owns 23,491 shares in the company, valued at $1,150,589.18.
-The disclosure for this sale can be found here.
-Insiders have sold 1,422 shares of company stock worth $69,650 in the last 90 days.
-Company insiders own 5.00% of the company’s stock.
+In other news, VP John A. Ziegler sold 538 shares of Arch Resources stock in a transaction that occurred on Monday, March 1st.
+The shares were sold at an average price of $48.98, for a total transaction of $26,351.24.
+Following the completion of the sale, the vice president now owns 23,491 shares in the company, valued at approximately $1,150,589.18.
+The sale was disclosed in a filing with the SEC, which can be accessed through this link.
+Also, Director Patrick J. Bartels, Jr. purchased 3,000 shares of the stock in a transaction dated Friday, February 12th.
+The shares were acquired at an average price of $45.87 per share, with a total value of $137,610.00.
+Over the last ninety days, insiders sold 1,422 shares of company stock valued at $69,650.
+Insiders own 5.00% of the company’s stock.

-Several hedge funds and other institutional investors have recently bought and sold shares of the stock.
-The Manufacturers Life Insurance Company grew its stake in shares of Arch Resources by 5.9% in the fourth quarter.
-The Manufacturers Life Insurance Company now owns 9,099 shares of the energy company’s stock worth $398,000 after purchasing an additional 509 shares during the last quarter.
-Public Employees Retirement System of Ohio lifted its holdings in shares of Arch Resources by 2.2% during the fourth quarter.
-Public Employees Retirement System of Ohio now owns 31,659 shares of the energy company’s stock valued at $1,386,000 after purchasing an additional 667 shares during the last quarter.
-HighMark Wealth Management LLC purchased a new position in shares of Arch Resources during the fourth quarter valued at approximately $33,000.
-Optimum Investment Advisors purchased a new position in shares of Arch Resources during the first quarter valued at approximately $37,000.
-Finally, Nuveen Asset Management LLC lifted its holdings in shares of Arch Resources by 2.4% during the fourth quarter.
-Nuveen Asset Management LLC now owns 72,220 shares of the energy company’s stock valued at $3,161,000 after purchasing an additional 1,716 shares during the last quarter.
+A number of hedge funds and other institutional investors have recently modified their holdings of ARCH.
+HighMark Wealth Management LLC acquired a new position in Arch Resources during the fourth quarter valued at approximately $33,000.
+Optimum Investment Advisors acquired a new position in Arch Resources during the first quarter valued at approximately $37,000.
+SG Americas Securities LLC acquired a new position in Arch Resources during the fourth quarter valued at approximately $132,000.
+Ancora Advisors LLC acquired a new position in Arch Resources during the fourth quarter valued at approximately $265,000.
+Finally, Trexquant Investment LP acquired a new position in Arch Resources during the fourth quarter valued at approximately $292,000.

 About Arch Resources (NYSE:ARCH)